-Negotiating Conditions to Closing the Deal
+Integrative Negotiating Techniques to Closing the Deal

 Conditions to closing such as financing and a suitable inspection are common in a residential real estate sale.
 During a downturn in the housing market buyers should be more aggressive in extracting favorable conditions to closing such as insisting on waiting for the successful sale of one’s current house.

 The seller in an unfavorable marketplace should be willing to absorb such risk, particularly if the buyer’s current house is easier to sell than the seller’s.